AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Experimental Methodology

-The power consumption at each processor C-state and frequency step (i.e., P1 and Pn) is collected from measurements of real systems.
-Skylake power consumption is shown in Table \ref{tab:c-states}.
-To validate our model, we run \hp{five} representative server workloads: Kafka \cite{kreps2011kafka}, Nginx \cite{nginx}, MySQL \cite{mysql}\hp{, Spark \mbox{\cite{spark}, and Hive \cite{hive}}} with multiple CPU utilization level.
-We measure average power and collect core C-states residencies and transition times along with each run.
-We {use} our analytical power model to estimate the average power consumption of these workloads.
-Then, we compare the measured vs. estimated average power consumption.
-We find that the accuracy of our analytical power model is \hp{$94.4\%$/$95.2\%$/$94.6\%$/$94.4\%$/$94.9\%$ for Kafka/Nginx/MySQL/Spark/Hive workloads, respectively}.
+The power consumption at each processor C-state and frequency step (i.e., P1 and Pn) is collected from measurements of real systems based on the Intel Skylake CPU~\cite{tam2018skylake}\hjj{, which} is shown in Table \ref{tab:c-states}.
+To validate our model, we run \hp{four} representative server workloads: SPECpower \cite{lange2009identifying}, Nginx \cite{nginx}, Spark \cite{spark}, and Hive \cite{hive} at multiple CPU utilization levels.
+We measure average power \hj{consumption} and collect core C-states residencies and transitions for each run.
+We use our analytical power model to estimate the average power consumption of these workloads.
+Then, we compare the measured vs. estimated average power.
+We find that the accuracy of our model is \hp{$96.1\%$ / $95.2\%$ / $94.4\%$ / $94.9\%$ for SPECpower / Nginx / Spark / Hive workloads, respectively}.